What anchoring is

 - Don’t re-peek when an enemy is pre-firing the peek

-Players regularly commit this mistake to peek an angle when an enemy is continuously shooting at your previous peek position.
+Players regularly commit this mistake to peek at an angle when an enemy is continuously shooting at your previous peek position.
 Instead of immediately re-peeking the same spot, either adjust your peek or peek once they stop shooting.

 - Change head level for re-peeks